cozy/cozy-stack/doc/architecture.md

 block two applications to communicate between them.

 That's why we want to have code review of the applications and a way to alert of suspect behaviours via the marketplace.
+This also serves another purpose: keeping the data inside the cozy space and avoid a malicious application to send data without the agreement of its owner.

 **TODO** CSRF